Expurple/home.expurple.me/content/posts/I-love-organizing-stuff.md

 productivity tool" [^1]

-I have 5 years of diary in [Daylio](https://daylio.net/) and 3 years of all my income/expences in Excel.
+I have 5 years of diary in [Daylio](https://daylio.net/) and 3 years of all my income/expenses in Excel.
 This is useful when we wonder or argue about something with my girlfriend 😁

-Surely, I also save my documents, resumes and medical records.
+Surely, I also save my documents, resumes, and medical records.

 When I read an article and like it, I [download](https://github.com/gildas-lormeau/SingleFile) it.
 It's nice to be